-A. Coach Pitch
+A. Coach Pitch:

 - i.
 Batter receives 5 pitches from the coach. - ii.
-The batter can be called out on a called or swinging strike 3. - iii.
-After 5 coach pitches, the batter is out. - iv.
+The batter can be called out on a called or swinging strike 3. - a.
+In the early season, the home and away team managers may agree to waive the swinging strikes rule to ensure each batter sees at least five pitches per at bat.
+This should only persist for the first few games of the season. - iii.
+After 5 coach pitches, the batter is out, unless: - a.
+The 5th pitch from the coach is out of the strike zone, in which case the coach who is pitching may make an additional pitch to the batter, or - b.
+The player fouls off the fifth (and subsequent) pitches.
+The batter cannot strike out on a foul ball. - iv.
 Pitches should be flat and hittable. - v.
-Coaches must pitch from the pitching mound having at least one foot on the pitching mound dirt. - vi.
-If the 5th pitch from the coach is out of the strike zone, the coach who is pitching may allow 1 more pitch to the batter.
+Coaches must pitch from the pitching mound having at least one foot on the pitching mound dirt.